briankelleher/bkelleher-nuxt/content/articles/creating-and-hosting-a-simple-discord-bot.md

 In the top right corner of the page, there should be a button for “New Application”.
 You will be prompted for an application name.
 Now, there are plenty of different ways to develop a bot locally while also maintaining a bot in production using the same tokens, however I’ve found that an extremely effective method is to maintain two “applications” (one for production, and one for local development), and thus having two different bots.
 If you envision yourself doing this with your bot, I would name your Application something like `<your-application-name>-dev`, otherwise any simple name for your application will be fine for demo purposes.

-<article-image src="discord-intro-popup.png" alt="The popup interface for creating a new Discord Application" caption="The popup interface for creating a new Discord Application."></article-image>
+<article-image src="discord-intro-popup.png" alt="The popup interface for creating a new Discord Application" caption="The popup interface for creating a new Discord Application." max-width="650px"></article-image>

 Once you successfully create an application, you should be redirected to an application management page with a few menu options on the left.
 Before we leave this area, take note of the Client ID number below your Application description, as we will need it later.
 Navigate to the link on the left that says “Bot”.

 Here, we will need to set a username, which is the name that will be presented to other Discord users when your bot is sending messages.
 Right below the username is a place to reveal and manage your bot token as well, which we will need later.

-IMAGE HERE
-The username and token management area for your Discord Bot.
+<article-image src="discord-build-a-bot.png" alt="The username and token management area for your Discord Bot." caption="The username and token management area for your Discord Bot." max-width="720px"></article-image>

 ### Adding Your Bot to Your Discord Server